williampollet/safepush/README.md

     $ safepush lpo

-To run specs and pronto before to push on github run:
+To run specs and pronto before you push to GitHub run:

     $ safepush test_lint_push_and_open